particle-iot/docs/src/content/datasheets/particle-shields.md

 ![Power Shield](/assets/images/shields/power-shield/power-shield.png)

 The system switches in between the different power sources automatically, reducing the charge and discharge cycle stress on the battery.
-The fuel-guage allows you to monitor the battery's state-of-charge (SOC), allowing it to notify the user remotely and take preemptive actions when necessary.
+The fuel gauge allows you to monitor the battery's state-of-charge (SOC), allowing it to notify the user remotely and take preemptive actions when necessary.

 ![Power Shield Plugged](/assets/images/shields/power-shield/power-shield-photon-plugged.png)